-We found out three major groups of issues with the addiction treatment in India; professional, ethical, and legal. hese issues are strongly interconnected and coexisting.
+* Compiled using only newspaper reports from the Hindu, Times of India and Hindustan Times.

+The qualitative content analysis yielded references to legal, ethical and profession related issues in the treatment of SUDs and other addictions in India.
+Our findings suggest that these three sets of issues- legal, ethical and professional- are strongly interconnected and coexisting in the country.
 The most prevailing challenge that needs immediate attention was the human rights violations at the treatment facilities and the professional deception in the private treatment industry.
 Individuals with SUDs are being treated inhumanely in many treatment facilities.
 The most coded node was physical and mental torture followed by the presence of unlicensed or illegal treatment facilities, involuntary admissions or detaining without consent, presence of unqualified professionals, lack of basic facilities, denying communication, forced labour, mismanagement of medication, abduction disguised as assisted admission and not maintaining proper patient records.